mharleydev/config/README.md

 # Config

-__Config__ This is a personal checklist for rebuilding my Mac.
+__Config__ is a personal checklist for rebuilding my Mac.
 Taken from https://github.com/mdo/config.

 ## Shell script